unknwon/gcblog/README.md

 gcblog
 ======

-An open source project for Go China blog.
+An open source project for Golang China blog.